shraddha111008/swiggy-customer-behavior-analysis-excel-sql/README.md

 ---

+## 📌 Table of Contents

+* Overview
+* Business Problem
+* Dataset
+* Tools & Technologies
+* Project Structure
+* Data Cleaning & Preparation
+* Data Modeling
+* Key Analysis Performed
+* Key Insights
+* Final Recommendations
+* How to Run This Project
+* Conclusion
+* Author

+---

 ## 📊 Overview

-This project focuses on analyzing Swiggy food delivery data to understand customer behavior, pricing trends, and order patterns.
+This project analyzes Swiggy food delivery data to understand customer behavior, pricing trends, and order patterns.

-The analysis is designed to identify key business drivers such as top-performing cities, popular food categories, and customer spending habits, enabling more effective and data-driven decision-making.
+The goal is to identify key business drivers such as top-performing cities, popular food categories, and customer spending habits for better decision-making.

 ---